New Trolls: History

-The disappointment of Tempi dispari triggered the breakup of the De Scalzi led incarnation of New Trolls.
+The disappointment of Tempi dispari triggered the breakup of the De Scalzi-led incarnation of New Trolls.
 Amazingly, De Scalzi rejoined his old friend/rival Di Palo and drummer Belleno for a new chapter in New Trolls' history.
 Bassist D'Adamo remained and singer/guitarist Ricky Belloni was hired to complete the line-up.
 In 1975 the band released a live album on Magma simply titled N.T.
-L.I.V.E. which contained songs prior to breakup and some excerpts from the forthcoming studio album Concerto grosso no. 2, which was released in 1976.
-Concerto grosso no. 2 revisited the style of their best selling album, but this time the critics considered it to be "pale" and too "pop-vein".
+L.I.V.E., which contained songs prior to breakup and some excerpts from the forthcoming studio album Concerto grosso no. 2, which was released in 1976.
+Concerto grosso no. 2 revisited the style of their best-selling album, but this time the critics considered it "pale" and too "pop-vein".
 Magma Records eventually released both "Concerto grosso" albums in a single package.

 1978 brought a new member to the band, keyboardist Giorgio Usai.
-Then the band slowly began to abandon its progressive style in favour of a mainstream pop rock sound that gave them many more hits (Quella carezza della sera and Aldebaran among them).
+Then the band slowly abandoned its progressive style in favour of a mainstream pop rock sound that gave them many more hits (Quella carezza della sera and Aldebaran among them).
 The New Trolls kept in this line until the early 1990s.

 From then on, the name New Trolls has appeared sporadically in the music scene.
-During the 1990s Vittorio De Scalzi recruited several musicians to make tours playing old New Trolls songs.
-Some album remakes and best-hits collections have appeared too.
+During the 1990s Vittorio De Scalzi recruited several musicians to tour playing old New Trolls songs.
+Some album remakes and greatest-hits collections have appeared too.
 In 1999 Di Palo, Belloni and Belleno tried to regroup the band (again) but came into legal conflict with De Scalzi.

 In 2001 a two-disc set was released credited to De Scalzi: La storia dei New Trolls.
 Recorded live, the first disc includes reworkings of old tracks, while the second is a complete rendition of Concerto grosso per i New Trolls with full orchestra.

 By 2002 the band led by De Scalzi kept touring with La storia dei New Trolls repertoire.
 Di Palo and former band members regrouped as Il Mito New Trolls, only touring and performing old songs, not releasing any record yet.

 2007 saw what was the latest reunion of De Scalzi and Di Palo.
 Reuniting elements from both members' bands, the reformed New Trolls released Concerto grosso: the seven seasons, a continuation of their classical/rock blending "Concerto grosso" series.
 For this issue, the band returned to English lyrics, written by Shel Shapiro.
 The record was produced and released by the band's own label, Aereostella.